apache/nifi-site/content/download/_index.md

-Apache NiFi Registry has been **deprecated** following a [community vote](https://lists.apache.org/thread/3gs4nl28yngsdmxd6xglzmbh5jqbscl3) and is planned for removal in Apache NiFi 3.0.
+Apache NiFi Registry has been **deprecated** following a [community vote](https://lists.apache.org/thread/3gs4nl28yngsdmxd6xglzmbh5jqbscl3) in February 2026 and is planned for removal in Apache NiFi 3.0.
-NiFi 2.x introduced Git-based Flow Registry Clients (GitHub, GitLab, Bitbucket, Azure DevOps) as alternatives.
-Users are encouraged to migrate to these Git-based clients.
+NiFi 2 introduced Git-based Flow Registry Clients as alternatives.
+The Apache NiFi Team strongly encourages uses to migrate to these Git-based implementations.

 </div>